Engineering

 What AI Agents Actually Are (And What They Can't Do Yet)

-Everyone is building 'agents.'
+Everyone's building 'agents.'
 Most are just APIs with a system prompt.
-Here's the precise definition, what the components that actually matter are, the failure modes I've hit, and how to pick the right pattern for your problem.
+The precise definition, the components that matter, the failure modes I've hit, and how to pick the right pattern for your problem.

 EngineeringRead more →